-Following advice from the Government we have postponed this event until 17 and 18 September.
+Following advice from the Government we have postponed this event until 13-17 May.

 Navigating a rapidly changing world, maintaining good mental and physical health, dealing with social media and peer group pressures are just some of the challenges our children face.
 We invite parents, educators and practioners to join some of the leading experts to discover and explore how we can help young people to navigate the 21st century.

-Click the links below to book for the workshop and evening talk on 17 September, and for the conference on 18 September.
+Click the links below to book for the workshops on 13 May, the conference on 14 May and the evening talk on 17 May.

 If you need help with the booking system please email firstname.lastname@example.org

 Please click the links below to learn more about these workshops, talks and the conference.